Muart-C/politico/README.md

 11. A politician can create an application for government office.

 ## Pre-requisites
--An Operating system(Either MacOS or Linux Distros recommended) -Git version control.
+1. An Operating system(Either MacOS or Linux Distros recommended).

+2. Git version control.

--A Modern web browser i.e. Google Chrome.
+3. A Modern web browser i.e. Google Chrome.

 ## Testing
 --------------------------------------